The morning I wish to achieve and the morning I actually have. Oh wait, those are about to change.

 8:17 Child B cannot find his shoes.
 What else is new.
 The search begins.

 8:19 Shoes are found (right where they belonged, near his bed.
 Just covered by his blanket which fell off the bed.
 Sigh.)

-8:20 I head downstairs and put toddler in high chair and give him a bowl of cereal.
+8:20 I head downstairs and put the toddler in the high chair and give him a bowl of cereal.

 8:21 Oops.
-Toddler spills bowl of cereal.
+Toddler spills his bowl of cereal.
 Apparently he doesn’t like Crispix.

 8:24 Nobody’s in the kitchen yet.
 “Friendly” threats are offered via intercom.